 Year 6 transition

 Thank you for choosing Fullhurst Community College as the secondary school for your child.
-We know that it is arguably one of the most important decisions parents make; choosing Fullhurst means that you have given your child the very best chance of succeeding both academically and in the wide variety of vocational, sporting, arts, leadership and other opportunities we offer to our students.
+I know that it is arguably the most important decision parents make; choosing Fullhurst means that you have given your child the very best chance of succeeding both academically and in the wide variety of vocational, sporting, arts, leadership and other opportunities we offer to our students.

-Our staff are committed to transforming the lives of our students and we are continuing our journey towards outstanding for all areas of the school; our students deserve the best.
+Our staff are committed to transforming the lives of our students; our students deserve the best.
 We have moved from strength to strength and increasing proportions of our students are reaching the very highest levels of attainment.
+We have recently been named as the Leicester Mercury School of the Year as well as being placed in the top 200 schools in the country for student progress.
+Furthermore, we are delighted to be announced as a finalist in a national schools’ award, more information of which we can share in due course.
 In terms of personal well-being you can be sure that your child will be offered all that s/he needs to develop into a confident, responsible and successful young person.
-As recognition of this we are delighted to be announced as a finalist in a national schools’ award, more information of which we can share in due course.

 Primary school visits

-We are currently visiting all our primary schools, in arrangement with the head teachers.
-These visits are an opportunity for pupils to ask any questions they have about transition and life at Fullhurst, to meet the Head of Year 7 Miss Gaskell and to get an experience of what lessons are like at Fullhurst.
+We are currently visiting all our primary schools, in arrangement with the headteachers.
+These visits are an opportunity for pupils to ask any questions they have about transition and life at Fullhurst, to meet the Head of Year 7 and to get an experience of what lessons are like at Fullhurst.

 Letters to students

 As well as writing to parents, we will be personally writing to all our new students also.
-These letters and information packs will be arriving in the coming weeks, so your child starts to feel a part of the Fullhurst community.
+These letters and information packs will be arriving in the coming weeks, so your child can start to feel a part of the Fullhurst community.

 Meetings with parents

-We will shortly be contacting parents to make an appointment for you and your child to come into school to meet with a senior member of our staff.
-These meetings will take place at a convenient time this month.
-This meeting will allow us to discuss our expectation of our students and a few more details of how the school works day-to-day.
+We have been contacting parents to make appointments for you and your child to come into school to meet with a senior member of our staff.
+These meetings are taking place at a convenient time this month.
+This meeting will allow us to discuss our expectations of our students and a few more details of how the school works day-to-day.
 This will also allow you to have any queries answered.
 We ran this successfully for the first time last year, with positive feedback from parents.

-Our induction day starts at 8.30 am with an assembly in the main hall and runs until 3.05pm.
+Our induction day starts at 8.30 am, with an assembly in the main hall and runs until 3.00pm.
 During the course of the day pupils will experience what lessons are like in all of our different faculties at Fullhurst.
+As well as this:

 - All pupils need to attend in their current school uniform.